 Activate Learning recognises that funding is a big part of your decision to embark on a higher education programme.
-You will be aware of, should budget for, and be able to meet, all of the pre-requisite costs associated with your course, eg course fees, cost of necessary materials or activities (such as personal therapy for Counselling students) and regular travel to and from college.
+You will be aware of, should budget for and be able to meet, all of the pre-requisite costs associated with your course e.g. course fees, cost of necessary materials or activities (such as personal therapy for Counselling students, material costs for furniture students) and regular travel to and from college.

-For eligible students, we have put in place arrangements in the form of bursaries and funds to support you with other course-related expenditures during the term of your studies.
+For eligible students we have put in place arrangements in the form of bursaries and funds to support you with other course-related expenditure during the term of your studies.

-Applications should be made using the online HE Bursary Application form, which is also available on the HE Portal within ALO.
+Applications should be made using the online form available on the HE Portal within ALO or available here.